 It's more common for organisations to dip a toe or a foot in the water before going all in.

-Customised, business-critical applications are still running in-house in many Australian organisations, via either the data centre or private cloud, alongside SaaS offerings from new and existing suppliers.
+Customised, business-critical applications are still running in-house in many Australian organisations, via either the data center or private cloud, alongside SaaS offerings from new and existing suppliers.

 Managing cybersecurity is not an easy undertaking when apps and data are stretched across a disparate array of infrastructure and networks.